OpenSociocracy/documentation-website/README.md

-# documentation-website
+# Sociocracy Documentation site

-The standalone documentation site for Open Sociocracy
+Documentation for the Open Sociocracy website.